The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Joseph P. Schwartz - Leerink Partners LLC

 Great.
 Thanks very much.
 I have a question on inclisiran and Carbavance too.
-So as far as, inclisiran goes in the execution of that Phase III, will you be using a particular cooperative group to execute trial, like the groups you've used in the past.
+So, as far as inclisiran goes, in the execution of that Phase III, will you be using a particular cooperative group to execute the trial, like the groups you've used in the past?
 How are you thinking about undertaking this big effort in order to ensure success?

-And then I was wondering if you could talk a little bit about the data for Carbavance that you reported earlier this week at ECCMID and how that stacks up in the emerging markets, or evolving marketplace for gram negative bugs?
+And then, I was wondering if you could talk a little bit about the data for Carbavance that you reported earlier this week at ECCMID, and how that stacks up in the emerging market – or evolving marketplace for gram negative bugs?

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.

 Yeah.
 Thanks, Joe.
-First of all, we don't a 3,000-patient clinical trial in cardio-vasc submission (15:02) is a particularly big effort, we think it's an important effort and one we can easily pull off.
-We're not going to be sharing details of collaborations at this stage, and we're just working to get it all done and things are well underway already.
+First of all, we don't think a 3,000-patient clinical trial in cardiovascular medicine is a particularly big effort, we think it's an important effort, and one we can easily pull off.
+We're not going to be sharing details of collaborations at this stage, and we're just working to get it all done, and things are well underway already.
 So that's very important, I think we're aiming to move this very quickly and stay extremely competitive.

 Stuart Anthony Kingsley - The Medicines Co.

 Joe, it's Tony.
-So we did present again the pivotal TANGO 1 data.
+So we did present, again, the pivotal TANGO 1 data.
 We presented that in a number of settings.
 I think we feel, as you know, very good about that data.
-The reaction I think we've gotten from physicians and clinicians who we interact with is, they like the meropenem heritage, meropenem as you know is a well-chronicled, often used carbapenem backbone that they like to use, the design of inclisiran in effect sort of restores the potency of that, and it's quite favorable.
-So we continue to feel very good about its potential to treat gram negative infections and that physicians will welcome them.
+The reaction I think we've gotten from physicians and clinicians we talked with is, they like the meropenem heritage, meropenem, as you know, is a well-chronicled, often-used carbapenem backbone that they'd like to use, that the design of inclisiran in effect sort of restores the potency of that, and it's quite favorable.
+So we continue to feel very good about its potential to treat gram negative infections, and that physicians will welcome them.

 Joseph P. Schwartz - Leerink Partners LLC